Our Catholic Identity

-Now in its 94th year of service, the Clinic’s legacy of caring and compassion for the underserved and uninsured will only continue to grow.
+Since 1922, the Clinic’s legacy of caring and compassion for the underserved and uninsured will only continue to grow.
 It is with conviction, fortitude, and faith that we continue to improve the health of individuals, families, and the community through our comprehensive services.
 Each day, San José Clinic continues to follow in the Church's mission of social justice in pursuit of our mission: to provide quality healthcare and education to those with limited access to such services in an environment which respects the dignity of each person.

 San José Clinic operates under the Ethical and Religious Directives for Catholic Health Care Services.
 These directives are two-fold: first, to reaffirm the ethical standards of behavior in health care that flow from the Church’s teaching about the dignity of the human person, and second, to provide authoritative guidance on certain moral issues that face Catholic health care today.
 In part, the directives say that Catholic health care should be marked by a spirit of mutual respect among caregivers that disposes them to deal with those it serves and their families with the compassion of Christ and that organizations should be a responsible steward of the healthcare resources available to it.
 These directives also guide the formation of partnerships and treatment of employees.

 A Note from the Cardinal